puran-debugger/Data_Structure_and_Software_Design/README.md

 - __AVL Tree__: another type of BST.
 It satisfies the property that the Balance Factor of every node is -1, 0, or 1, and uses rotations to maintain balance.

+### Complexity of Binary Search Tree Operations

+### Red-black Trees

+* Implementation of self-balancing Binary Search Tree
+* Goal: minimize height of tree
+* Red-black Trees four rules:
+    * Each node is colored red or black
+    * All null nodes are colored black
+    * Every red node has two black child nodes
+    * Every path from any node to any null node must have same number of black nodes (same “black-height”)

 ## M7: Tree Variation

 Module Learning Objectives